yugabyte/yugabyte-db/docs/content/v2024.2/yugabyte-platform/troubleshoot/universe-issues.md

 **Possible action/workaround**

 1. Fix the root cause of under-replication if it is due to certain YB-TServers being down.
-1. Increase the timeout that YBA waits for under-replication to clear by increasing the value for the runtime configuration flag `yb.checks.under_replicated_tablets.timeout`.
+1. Increase the timeout that YBA waits for under-replication to clear by increasing the value for the [global runtime configuration](../../administer-yugabyte-platform/manage-runtime-config/) flag `yb.checks.under_replicated_tablets.timeout`.
-1. If temporary unavailability during the upgrade is acceptable, disable this check briefly by turning off the runtime configuration flag `yb.checks.under_replicated_tablets.enabled` for the universe.
+1. If temporary unavailability during the upgrade is acceptable, disable this check briefly by turning off the global runtime configuration flag `yb.checks.under_replicated_tablets.enabled` for the universe.

 </details>